alinnman/celestial-navigation/INSTALL.md

 The code is installed using just a file copy of the python (.py) files to a suitable directory.
 No additional libraries are necessary.
 Python 3.11 is required.

-The python scripts could be installed in [PyDroid](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) to allow for use on a mobile phone
+The python scripts could be installed in [PyDroid](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) to allow for use on an Android mobile phone
 (with no need for internet access).

 The script [starfix.py](starfix.py) contains the core routines.